 Interns

-My name is Yujeong Kong, and I am currently an art therapy intern on the path to becoming a registered art therapist.
-I hold a bachelor’s degree in Art with a minor in Education, and I bring over six years of experience working with youth as a teacher.
+My name is Ashley Anderson and I am an art therapy intern on the path to becoming a registered art therapist.
+I hold a bachelor’s degree in English and Art and bring a strong foundation in creative expression, communication, and reflective practice into my clinical work.

 What is a counseling intern?